In the past few weeks, I’ve had at least two dreams involving time travel.

 It was about a man who may have traveled through time and space in his sleep.

-That is, until 12 years later, when he had a bizarre, though incredibly vivid, lucid dream experience.
+He didn’t think much more about that night, until 12 years later when he had a bizarre, though incredibly vivid, lucid dream experience.
+He described it in his post:

-He later asked his father about the strange dream, if it meant anything.
-Apparently, he had nothing to add…or maybe he was just protecting the space-time continuum.
+He would later ask his father about the strange dream, if it meant anything.
+Apparently, he didn’t remember, and had nothing to add — or maybe he was just protecting the space-time continuum.
+He shared this in a follow-up post five months later:

 “…we could theorize that if I am a time traveler in my dreams and he is protecting me from myself, he would probably not tell me how to foil him.”